ErikOSorensen/StatsOkonomen/content/post/2020-01-27-methods-camp-for-new-phd-students-august-2020.md

 to sit a 3 hour exam immediately after the camp in order to evaluate if some further tutoring is necessary.

+If you plan to take part in this course, please [fill out this brief survey](https://forms.gle/tC6GcUoCH7s9Yb2M8) such that we know a bit about how many students there will be and something about your background.
+Looking forward to see you in August!

 # Math part